Back to Blog

 Real-World Examples

 Canada offers a compelling case study in the effectiveness of carbon tax rebates.
-Under its carbon pricing system, a remarkable 94% of low-income households receive more in rebates than they pay in carbon tax.
+Under its carbon pricing system, known as the "Climate Action Incentive Payment," a remarkable 94% of low-income households receive more in rebates than they pay in carbon tax.
 More than half of these households benefit by at least C$30 per month.
+For example, in 2023, a family of four in Ontario received C$746 in Climate Action Incentive Payments.
 This structure has proven effective in protecting vulnerable populations from the financial impacts of carbon taxes.
+The specific amount varies by province, reflecting differences in energy consumption and carbon intensity.

 In the United States, a hypothetical $50/ton carbon tax could see similar benefits.
 Analysis suggests that when revenues are returned as equal per capita rebates, the tax burden for the lowest-income households decreases by 4–5% of pre-tax income.
+For instance, a study by Resources for the Future found that a $40/ton carbon tax with revenue recycled through lump-sum rebates would increase the income of the poorest 20% of households by about $175 per year.
 This reinforces the potential for rebates to make carbon taxes a progressive policy.

 Common Considerations and Mistakes